MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 4. Update network adapter drivers and firmware.
 5. Run cluster validation and review the Storage Space Direct section, ensure the drives that will used for the cache are reported correctly and no errors.

-If you're still having issues, review the scenarios below.
+If you're still having issues, review the following scenarios.

 ## Virtual disk resources are in No Redundancy state
 The nodes of a Storage Spaces Direct system restart unexpectedly because of a crash or power failure.
 Then, one or more of the virtual disks may not come online, and you see the description "Not enough redundancy information."